roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

  She was a married woman!
 That had to mean something!
 But her husband... her husband had abandoned her, left her to this fate.
 Asshole!
 What kind of man does that to his wife?
 Leave her to the whims of a man they both knew was sexually superior to her husband in all ways possible.
 Leave her fate in the hands of a man that they both knew was a sexual dominator, a real son of a bitch, that was too arrogant to think about anything but his own pleasure, an asshole who would use his wife like a cheap whore if he got the chance, a man that clearly knew how to fuck a woman and keep her loyal.

  Steph didn't want to admit the truth.
 She didn't want to admit she might be a bit slutty.
 She might be a bit submissive.
 Or... a lot slutty... and a lot submissive.
 She might be the type that gets off on being bossed around by a strong, evil man.
 She might be the type of girl who sucks and fucks the biggest cock she could find just to make her husband pay for screwing up.
 She might be the type to give another man the type of nasty sex she would never give to her own husband.
 The type of fucking that happily married couples don't have, the type of sex a woman can only have with an asshole of a man with a giant cock that knows how to dominate her.
 The type of guy that doesn't deserve her, the type of guy who is such a prick, such a son-of-a-bitch that he does not deserve to be as lucky with women as he should be.
 The type of guy who's an evil bastard, a bully, great looking but evil inside, his silky words invading her mind like warriors, conquering the young woman's mind and tempting her into giving up her body.
-Report_Story #6